Board Policy 11

 - The Superintendent is authorized to suspend from the performance of duties or to terminate the services of any non-certificated staff member.
 The suspension or termination shall be in accordance with all relevant legislation, and the decision shall not be appealable to the Board.

-- The Superintendent shall develop administrative procedures that are consistent with the School Act, Regulations and Alberta Education policies and procedures regarding the following areas:
+- The Superintendent shall develop administrative procedures that are consistent with the Education Act, Regulations and Alberta Education policies and procedures regarding the following areas:

 - Dispute Resolution

 - Surplus Land and Buildings

 - In the absence of board policy, the Superintendent is directed to develop an Administrative Procedure to fulfill Board obligations created by any federal legislation or provincial legislation.